dublado/csabapalfi.github.io/_posts/2014-08-02-testing-node-apps-like-you-mean-it.md

 I didn't say a lot about how we unit test and how we use rewire, sinon, etc but I found above a bit more interesting for now.
 Example project on github coming soon(ish ?).

-Thanks to the great team at TSL and especially [Matt Tortolani](https://twitter.com/doodlemoonch) who showed me some -if not most- of these npm modules.
+Thanks to the great team at TES and especially [Matt Tortolani](https://twitter.com/doodlemoonch) who showed me some of these npm modules.